Close Menu

 Down syndrome is a disability.
 In fact, if you are born with a certain type of Down syndrome, then the SSA considers you disabled from birth.
 However, due to the fact that Down syndrome can have mild to marked symptoms, some people with it are able to work.
 For example, many people with Down syndrome are able to learn in school, obtain skills, and find a job.

-It is also possible for people to find accommodations that help keep them employed.
+It is also possible for people to find special treatment from an employer that helps them do the job.
 Sometimes, employers will provide a job coach to help the worker throughout the day.
-Likewise, special work settings that structure the workday also employ people with Down syndrome.
-These type of jobs are known as sheltered work.
-The SSA does not count sheltered work as “work”.
-Learn more information about substantial gainful activity.
+Likewise, special structure can also help people with Down syndrome.
+These type of jobs are sheltered jobs.
+The SSA does not count this type of work as “work.”
+Learn information about substantial gainful activity.

 Downs syndrome word spelled out in wooden letters